project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 # CHIP K32W061 Lighting Example Application

 The Project CHIP K32W061 Lighting Example demonstrates how to remotely control a light bulb.
-The light bulb is simulated using one of the LEDs from the expansion board.
+The Light Bulb is simulated using one of the LEDs from the expansion board.
 It uses buttons to test turn on/turn off of the light bulb.
 You can use this example as a reference for creating your own application.